pedroleone/resume/resume.en.md

 - Designed and implemented a company-wide ledger service, utilized as a tracking and reconciliation tool, ensuring accurate and secure transaction details across the organization.
 - Led the team responsible for the design and implementation of the credit card purchase dispute service, successfully integrating banking services, mobile platforms, product requirements, and legal compliance.
 - Currently spearheading the migration from a legacy foreign exchange service on AWS Lambda to a self-managed Kubernetes cluster, reengineering all transaction flows to create a central foreign exchange transaction service that integrates across multiple Business Units.
-- **Tecnologias**: Nodejs, NestJS, Typescript, Javascript, Postgres, Redis, AWS, Kubernetes, Docker
+- **Technologies**: Nodejs, NestJS, Typescript, Javascript, Postgres, Redis, AWS, Kubernetes, Docker

 ### <span>Software Engineer, Husky</span>       <span>Aug 2022 -- Feb 2023</span>

 - Led a major refactor of the core codebase, focusing on modernizing the architecture by reducing complexity, minimizing bugs, and improving the ability to launch new features through increased code cohesion and reduced coupling.
 - Developed a new feature enabling customers to manually initiate forex conversions, enhancing user control and flexibility.
 - Designed and implemented a ledger module that improved the tracking, accuracy, and control of financial transactions.
-- **Tecnologias**: Ruby on Rails, Postgres, Docker, Sidekiq, Javascript
+- **Technologies**: Ruby on Rails, Postgres, Docker, Sidekiq, Javascript

 ### <span>Oracle EBS Developer / Analyst, DXC Technology</span>       <span>Feb 2017 -- Aug 2022</span>